-Examination Board and Specification: OCR Latin (J282)
+OCR Latin (J282)

-Mr Marc Ives (mives@stgabriels.co.uk)
+Mrs E Ashby-Halstead (eashby-halstead@stgabriels.co.uk)

 The aims of the course are varied according to one's perception as to the value of education.
 If one wants the straight down the line academic benefits, these include an ability to problem solve, a greater understanding of English grammar, an improved comprehension of the Romance languages, the skills to be able to read original texts (unadulterated: Latin and Greek are the only languages at GCSE that require students to answer questions on the language in its original literary form), and many other things.
 However, learning is valuable simply for itself, and Latin aims to foster this belief that every society needs a strong and erudite cultural foundation.